Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**Added:**

+- Backpack/Calendar
+  - Added new `BPKCalendarDateCellStyleNoData` enum case to indicate a calendar cell style for which there is no price information available.

+**Fixed:**

+ - Backpack/Calendar
+   - Updated the calendar date cell styles to match the most up-to-date designs.
+   - Current day no longer has a special style.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).